 - Interface the plant growth chamber with the NASA EXPRESS Rack cooling loops because they can maintain a moderate temperature of 16.1°C to 18.3°C, the perfect growth temperature for our plant of interest.

-Growing Beyond Earth is a three-phase contest, with this submission being Phase I. We propose some future directions regarding automation for Phase II and Phase III:
+Growing Beyond Earth is a three-year contest, with this submission being Year I. We propose some future directions regarding automation for Year II and Year III: